 In Washington, limitations on PIP coverage are narrowly defined by statute leaving little room for insurers to limit coverage beyond the enumerated restrictions.
 The insured has the burden to prove that treatments and expenses are “reasonable” and “necessary,” but additional limitations inconsistent with the code are impermissible.
 Whether an insurer could include an additional restriction in a coverage policy that is consistent with the “reasonable “and “necessary” limitations on coverage is beyond the Durant decision, but could come into question in future litigation.

-If you have any questions regarding PIP coverage in Texas or need defense counsel for a frivolous claim, contact the experienced attorneys at Parker, LLP Attorneys at Law today.
+If you have any questions regarding PIP coverage in Texas or need defense counsel for a frivolous claim, contact the experienced insurance fraud attorneys at Parker, LLP Attorneys at Law today.